-In Mahayana Buddhism, The Lotus Sutra, which was composed about the first century of the contemporary era, is thought to encapsulate all the teachings of the Buddha so that no other is necessary.
+In Mahayana Buddhism, The Lotus Sutra, composed about the first century of the contemporary era, is widely thought to encapsulate all the teachings of the Buddha so that no other is necessary.

 Here, the Lotus stands for the essence of Buddhism.
 Recitation of Om Namu-myoho-renge-kyo, the Japanese mantra associated with the Lotus Sutra, is alone considered a complete form of Buddhist practice by followers of Nichiren (13th-century Japanese master.)

 Although The Lotus Sutra (Skt.
 Saddharma Pundarika) is especially venerated in Japan, elsewhere it is also highly respected as a legitimate Mahayana scripture.
 Some of the oldest Sanskrit manuscripts of it are found among the Newars of Nepal, and it does appear in the Tibetan canon.
 The sutric basis for the practice of Avalokiteshvara (Tib.
 Chenrezi) is in chapter 24, and for Medicine Buddha, chapter 22,

 The Mark of a Lotus

 The lotus is one of the 8 glorious or auspicious emblems not only to Tibetans, but also to the Chinese where they are called pa hsi-hsiang.